Thinking Errors & How To Change Them

 and effectively get ‘in the way’ leading to ‘distortions’ of what is actually happening or has happened.

 The good news is that no matter how long you have had your thinking errors, you can always change them through the process of evaluation and modification.
-This is precisely what we do with our clients when they follow the Thrive Programme with us here in our clinic in Wombourne.

 Common Thinking Errors

 Here we list the most common (but not necessarily ALL) thinking errors that we encounter with our clients:

 - Catastrophising – Making mountains out of molehills